jeffyjkang/survey-backend/readme.md

   "surveysId" : 1
 }
 ```
-answers post, creates answer, must provide existing questions id to attach to question,
+Answers post, creates answer to submit, must provide existing questions id to attach to question,
-only possible input can be either 1 or 0, and only one field can be modified
+only possible input can be either 1 or 0, and only one field can be modified <br/>
 endpoint : /answers
 ```
 {